iotize-sas/Arduino-Tap/extras/howto.md

 Save this file.
 You can now reopen Arduino IDE and the new generated will be saved into this 'output' subfolder.

 ## Start with IoTize Studio
-IoTize is a free software available on the iotize.com web site.
+IoTize is a free software available on the iotize.com web site:

         http://docs.iotize.com/Downloads/

 Please refer to the documentation available on the same website:

         http://docs.iotize.com/UserManuals/IotizeStudio/

 ### Create a new project (.iotz)
-We assume when using the tap library that you create your IoTize Studio projects into
+We assume when using the tap library that you create your IoTize Studio projects into:

         {sketchbook_folder}/TapNLink/

-Any other location should work but, when working with S3P, the tap.cpp finds the S3P_conf.h file using a relative reference.
+Any other location should work but, when selecting S3P, the tap.cpp finds the S3P_conf.h file using a relative reference.
 In case you place your iotz files anywhere else, you will have to modify this path.

 The tree should look like:
         {sketchbook_folder}/